Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: Motivation Related Work

-Based on these considerations, in \cref{sec:FlexQP} we propose a QP optimizer, FlexQP, that robustly handles infeasible QPs in a unified manner.
-We subsequently apply deep unfolding in \cref{sec:deep_unfolding}, leading to a data-accelerated variant, Deep FlexQP, that outperforms traditional optimization on multiple classes of NLP problems (\cref{fig:dubins_vehicle_timing_comparison,sec:applications}).
+Based on these considerations, in \cref{sec:FlexQP} we propose FlexQP, an always-feasible QP optimizer, and in \cref{sec:deep_unfolding} we apply deep unfolding, leading to Deep FlexQP.
+A more comprehensive survey of related work is provided in \cref{appendix:extended_related_work}.